davidkellis/confefe/README.md

     amy: 7
   }

-# bracketed list of unbracketed maps
+# bracketed list of unbracketed maps is not allowed
-[
-  bob: 4
-  joe: 6
-  roy: 1,
-  eva: 6
-  jane: 1
-  amy: 7
-]

 # bracketed list of bracketed maps
 [